 The most important aspect when assessing for comfort was the fit of the bag.
 Despite the fact that we bought a "long" bag good for people 5'10", and our head tester is 5'11", we found that this bag was long enough and easily covered the tops of our shoulders.
 That said, the foot box was fairly small, and the fit overall was a bit constricting.
 Since it doesn't have a hood, on cold nights a hat is mandatory, but we were often more comfortable wearing a jacket with a hood, even though it meant filling even more of the valuable space inside.

-With the ability to use it during all seasons, we graded this bag as one of the highest when it came to versatility, giving it 9 out of 10 points.
+With the ability to use it during all seasons, we graded this bag as one of the highest when it came to versatility.
 Only the Feathered Friends Flicker 40 UL scored higher, mostly because it could be opened into a full blanket and shared with two people.
 We thought it was equally as versatile as the Sierra Designs Backcountry Quilt 700, which has a very similar (although more spacious) design, minus the zipper.

 We also found that the zipper was prone to catching on the inside of the nearest baffle fabric, and thought this could have been fixed with a draft tube made with some tougher material, like was found on the Flicker 40 UL.
 While we didn't test this bag to failure, we surmise that one of these two features will be the first fail point in this otherwise well constructed sleeping bag.
 Even considering the super awesome roll-top, waterproof, cube fiber stuff sack that is included with your purchase, we couldn't give the features on this bag nearly as high a score as similar products, like the Backcountry Quilt 700.